Universal and nonuniversal statistics of transmission in thin random layered media: Measurement of optical transmission

 The single-frequency helium-neon laser was lightly focused on the layers of glass.
 A single-mode optical fiber is placed just behind the sample.
 Measurements of transmission were made by scanning the sample in the plane of the glass slides over a $2\times 2$ mm$^2$ area on a 10 $\mu$m grid for each sample.
 Measurements were repeated for 10 and 6 different disordered configurations for the samples with $N=5$ and $N=20$, respectively.
 As a result of the nonuniform thickness of the layers, the disorder is not one-dimensional, and the transmitted intensity is highly nonuniform, as seen in Figs.~\ref{fig_9_sub}(a) and 9(b) for samples with $N=5$ and $N=20$, respectively.

 The distribution $P(\ln T)$ found in experiments for $N=5$ and $N=20$ (black circles), are shown in Figs. \ref{fig_10_sub}(a) and \ref{fig_10_sub}(b), respectively.
 The bulk of the distributions are in reasonable agreement with simulations for random binary systems, though substantial differences appear near $\ln T=0$. where the intensity can exceed the incident intensity.
 Whereas the transmitted intensity cannot exceed unity in a 1D medium, the intensity may be enhanced at points in the output for a layered sample that is not strictly one-dimensional as a result of transverse inhomogeneity in the thicknesses of the glass and air layers.
-Whereas the transmitted intensity cannot exceed unity in a 1D medium, the intensity may be enhanced at points in the output of layered samples with transverse inhomogeneity since the intensity at a point at the output arises from interference of waves that have accumulated different phase shifts in traversing the same layer.
 The intensity is therefore not uniform across the output and energy conservation does not require that the intensity at points at the output be less than unity~\cite{Zhang}.

 Despite the strong variation of intensity in stacks of nonuniform slides, $P(\ln T)$ for the two distributions are seen in Fig.~\ref{fig_10_sub} to be similar to 1D simulations except at values of transmission near unity.
 At points of high transmission, the transmission time of light within the sample is large and the wave explores a greater range of nonuniformity, so large deviations from 1D simulations are observed.